-There are multiple reasons why there may be project delay.
+There are multiple reasons why there may be project delays.
 It is important to understand why your project may be delayed before you can start to deal effectively with the delays to avoid them.

 The stages of project management include: